SFeli/ESP32_IDF_BMP2/README.md

 Set the Bord which you are using: e.g.
 Run `idf.py set-target esp32c3'

+Note: For ESP32 - Board you can now user Platformio - since the ide supports the functions.

 ### Configure the project

 Open the project configuration menu (`idf.py menuconfig`).